Dysarthria in Adults

 • improving listener skills and capacity, and

-• increasing effective use of AAC options; and
+• Increasing effective use of AAC strategies (e.g., speech-generating devices, letter board).

-It can be important to sequence treatments.
-For example, respiration and phonation are usually targeted initially, but prosthetic management of velopharyngeal dysfunction may be needed first in order to achieve efficient and effective breathing and phonation for speech (Duffy, 2013; Yorkston et al., 2010).
+It can be important to consider the sequence of targeted subsystems in restorative approaches.
+For example, respiration and phonation are usually targeted initially, but prosthetic management of velopharyngeal dysfunction may be needed first to achieve efficient and effective breathing and phonation for speech (Duffy, 2020; Yorkston et al., 2010).

 Some treatments have benefits that extend to subsystems other than the one being targeted.
 For example, improving prosody can benefit naturalness and intelligibility (Patel, 2002; Yorkston et al., 2010), and increased loudness (vocal effort) may induce changes in articulation and resonance (Neel, 2009).